gvegayon/documentation-public/discovery_user_guide.md

 |`PKG_CONFIG_PATH`| Enables package to be found by `pkg-config`, useful for building other software|
 |`CMAKE_PREFIX_PATH`| Enables package build settings to be found by `cmake`, useful for building other software|

 Every package is different, some will have extra environment variables while others will have fewer.
-For example, Intel compilers will have a `INTEL_LICENSE_FILE` setting while Boost has not directory to add to `PATH`.
+For example, Intel compilers will have a `INTEL_LICENSE_FILE` setting while Boost has  directory to add to `PATH`.

 ### Python Packages